Environment Environmental Management

 - Power save mode is being enabled every weekend on 1400 physical servers in APAC resulting in annual savings of 159 megawatt-hours.
 Following the successful APAC pilot project, this initiative is expected to be replicated in other locations.

 - Credit Suisse conducted a total of sixteen energy audits in accordance with article 8 of the EU Energy Efficiency Directive across offices in Italy, Luxembourg, Poland, Spain and the UK.
 These audits covered a total of around 140,000 square meters of office and data center space and have identified numerous opportunities for further energy savings in our building portfolio.
-In addition to this, Credit Suisse has maintained Carbon Trust Energy Accreditation for the period 2016-2018, demonstrating an ongoing commitment to carbon management in the UK portfolio, which covers all operations and sites in the country.
+In addition to this, Credit Suisse has maintained Carbon Trust Energy Accreditation for the period 2016-2018, demonstrating an ongoing commitment to carbon management in the UK portfolio of buildings, which covers all operations and sites in the country.

 - The Credit Suisse branch in Solothurn was upgraded to the very latest technology in 2015/16.
 As part of this process, the existing building systems plant and equipment was updated.
 The building is now powered entirely by renewable energy.
 Heating is provided by the local district heating network, and the cold needed for air-conditioning the building comes from ground water.
 These measures have dramatically reduced the carbon footprint of the premises.
 Through more efficient building systems, around 24 MWh (10%) of energy is being saved annually.
 Connecting up to the district heating network is cutting CO2 emissions by 40 tonnes (62%) per annum.